Air and water don't mix when it comes to compressed air systems.

 There are a couple different types of desiccant used in these dryers.
 You may be best suited with one over the other depending on your application.

-Another very effective desiccant used is activated carbon.
+A very effective and resilient material used is activated carbon.
 This is a very porous material with enormous surface area capable of holding onto any impurity that touches it.

 Activated carbon is more resilient than silica gel, and so it can be regenerated and reused rather than continuously replaced.